cfpland/frontend/content/guides/05-submitting.md

 Writing and submitting an abstract for a conference CFP (Call for Proposals) is a skill just like actually getting up on stage to speak is a skill.
 In fact, some great speakers struggle with abstracts more than they do with actually delivering their talk.

-Composing a great abstract takes practice, writing skills, and an attention to detail that may or may not come naturally to you, but hopefully this section will help you on your journey.
+Composing a great abstract takes practice, writing skills, and attention to detail that may or may not come naturally to you, but hopefully, this section will help you on your journey.
 But, before we get to writing an abstract for your talk, you'll need to pick a topic.

 <!--more-->